ngjsjordan/tp/docs/UserGuide.md

 Examples:
 * `toggle` switches from light to dark mode (or vice versa)

+Tips:
+* Switch to dark mode when working in low-light environments to reduce eye strain
+* Use light mode during presentations or when sharing your screen for better visibility
+* The theme switches immediately without requiring a restart

+Warnings:
+* The theme change applies immediately and affects the entire application interface

 ### Exiting the program : `exit`

 Exits the program and closes the application window.